 If you have an enthusiasm for drawing and want to expand your drawing skills, then Experimental Drawing is for you.
-This course will take you into new areas and challenge and broaden your notion of drawing.
-Particular emphasis is given to drawing as discovery and you will be able to integrate different techniques in imaginative ways...
+Whether you are a beginner or an experienced student, this course will take you into new areas and challenge and broaden your notion of drawing...

 Taught by: Jane Grisewood.

 If you have an enthusiasm for drawing and want to expand your drawing skills, then Experimental Drawing is for you.
-This course will take you into new areas and challenge and broaden your notion of drawing.
-Particular emphasis is given to drawing as discovery and you will be able to integrate different techniques in imaginative ways.
+Whether you are a beginner or an experienced student, this course will take you into new areas and challenge and broaden your notion of drawing.
+You will discover how to integrate different techniques in imaginative ways.

 The tutor will take you through a variety of visual examples and styles and introduce alternative approaches to drawing.
 Different subjects will be explored including still life and a life model.
 You will spend one day drawing on location out of the studio, and we will have time for individual tutorials.